rtCamp/ps-analysis-tool-wiki/Example-Analysis-Scenarios.md

    1. Open the site https://domain-aaa.com/analytics &#10548; in both instances
    2. Click the button “Click Me”.
-   3. This mimics the actions that cause the analytics tracker to record eventdata on cookies.
+   3. This mimics the actions that cause the analytics tracker to record event data on cookies.

 5. **Analyze the Cookies in the Application Tab**